 TIPS FOR PREPARING FOR YOUR NEWBORN SESSION

 Parent images will be taken from a few inches below the waist.
 Choose something that doesn't cling to you and extends past your waist.
 Feel free to wear jeans or shorts.
 A maxi dress is a great option.
 I will either shoot the parent series on a dark wood, black, cream, medium tan or light gray backdrop.
 If you want something classic, go with black on black.
 If you like light and airy, wear cream on the cream backdrop.
-I ask that you avoid patterned shirts or wearing white shirts because white detracts from the face.
 Baby will be swaddled for these images.
-The studio will be about 75-80 degrees, so either bring a lighter change of clothing or dress in layers so you are comfortable for the rest of the session after your part is completed.
+The studio will be about 80 degrees, so either bring a lighter change of clothing or dress in layers so you are comfortable for the rest of the session after your part is completed.

 We always begin at 10 or 11 am in the morning and will probably work through lunchtime.
 I have stocked the studio with beverages, but you may want to bring a snack or two for yourselves and siblings.

 If you prefer, you can make the session a little "date" by ordering takeout.
 After I have completed the family portion of the session, I need minimal assistance from mom/dad for the rest of the time.
 All you need to do is sit on the couch and relax or order lunch.
 Brewer's is right across the street.
 The Pizza Shoppe is a few doors down.
 I will set up a table in the shooting area so you can still see how your shoot is going with the baby.

 If bottle feeding, please bring enough for 3-4 bottles.
 If breastfeeding, it is still beneficial to pump and bring a bottle or two if you have already introduced a bottle.
 I do realize that many mothers do not introduce a bottle until three weeks and do not expect